Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Numerical Results

-In Fig. \ref{Fig-7}, we plot the average rate versus the average SNR in Fig.~\ref{Fig-7-1} and the average rate versus intensity $\lambda$ for $N=8,16,32$ in Fig.~\ref{Fig-7-2}.
-Analytical values calculated from \eqref{throughput given phi 2} overlap with simulation, which verifies \eqref{throughput given phi 2}.
+In Fig. \ref{Fig-7}, we plot the average rate versus the average $\snr$ (i.e., see Fig.~\ref{Fig-7-1}) and the average rate versus density $\lambda$ (i.e., see Fig.~\ref{Fig-7-2}).
+Analytical values calculated from \eqref{throughput given phi 2} overlap with the simulation results, which verifies \eqref{throughput given phi 2}.
 Interestingly, we see that the optimum and mid-point selection schemes have very small rate differences for both $N=16 \text{ and } 32$ at $\lambda=0.5$.
-For example, the rate difference is around 0.07\,[bits/sec/Hz] for $N=16$ at $\textrm{SNR}=5$\,dB.
+For example, the rate difference is around 0.07\,[bits/sec/Hz] for $N=16$ at $\snr=5$\,dB.
 For all three cases $N=8,16,32$ in Fig.~\ref{Fig-7-2}, we have significant rate improvement from $\lambda=0.1$ to $\lambda=0.5$, and then there is a rate floor when $\lambda$ increases further.
 This is due to the fact that there is a sufficient number of RISs within the neighborhood of TX and RX to support the communication.
 Thus, it is not worth to densify RISs in a given area beyond a certain limit.